Arafa-microsys/Hand-Gesture-Project-by-LabVIEW/README.md

 # Hand-Gesture-Project-by-LabVIEW
-Hand Gesture Project by using vision assistant in LabVIEW to identify some of the predefined positions You should watch the first video to learn how to use the project.
-You'll need to watch the second video to learn how to add a preset mode to be detected.
+"In the Hand Gesture Project, a vision assistant in LabVIEW is utilized to identify predefined hand positions.
+You should watch the first video to learn how to use the project effectively.
+Additionally, watching the second video is necessary to understand how to add a preset mode for detection."
-[هقسف {هيثخ